chandana105/num-converter/README.md

-# emoji-translator
+# number-convertor
-This application is made with javascript,converts from text to text filled with relevant emojis.
+This application is made with javascript,converts numbers to words.